ksk-jp/plantuml-to-img/README.md

 # Requirement

-When using github actions, there is no requirement.(Only you need is pushing your PlantUml files.)
-If you want to demonstrate on your local machine, you need to install [Graphviz](https://graphviz.org/).
+Only you need is pushing your PlantUml files.(No requirements) If you want to demonstrate on your local machine, you need to install [Graphviz](https://graphviz.org/).

 # Dependencies